The Populele makes it fun/easy to learn the “devil’s guitar”

 As a staunch believer in non-existent superstitions I feel that the ukulele is a very dangerous, sensual instrument that could lead to the ruination of our young people and rend the very fabric of society.
 That said, I can now play Stand By Me on the Populele, a feat that was rendered possible by the melding of LEDs, Bluetooth, and a clever app.

-The Populele by Popuband is a $159 Ukelele with a plastic fretboard.
+The Populele by Popuband is a $159 ukulele with a plastic fretboard.
 LEDs embedded under the fretboard light up to show you where to fret your chords and the included app allows you to play learning games or follow along to popular songs.
 The resulting mix of high and low tech (and sinful ukulele playing) are a real treat.

 -